 In 2005, Diana received a Master's degree in Creative Arts Therapy from Pratt Institute.
 She is a licensed therapist and uses art as a platform to heal patients with mental illness.

-Diana currently lives and works in New York City and has a studio in Brooklyn.
+Diana currently lives and works in New York City.